 Even though YouTube is always changing, one thing they can’t seem to figure out is that people want a way to automatically control video quality.
 In an age where we’re used to high-definition video, it’s jarring when videos start in unacceptably low quality.

 We’ll have to go outside the YouTube settings to find a solution to this issue, and it’s a Chrome/Firefox/Opera extension called Magic Actions for YouTube.
-Grab it from the Chrome Web Store for Chrome or the official website for Firefox and Opera.
+Grab it from the Chrome Web Store [No Longer Available] for Chrome or the official website for Firefox and Opera.

 This extension actually lets you tweak all sorts of YouTube settings, but for now, we’re most worried about video quality.